Influencio/landing-site/README.md

 Presentational site for influencio.

 This frontend relies on Next's [Static Generation](https://nextjs.org/docs/basic-features/pages) using [Strapi](https://strapi.io/) as the data source.
-Make sure Strapi is running in parallel when you run this app.
+Make sure Strapi is running in parallel when you run this app (runs on [content.influencio.dk/landing-page-content](https://content.influencio.dk/landing-page-content)).

 ## Routes